onkar-03/The-Ultimate-React/08. How React Works/Theory Notes.md

 - Attributes and event handlers are named using camelCase (e.g., `onClick` instead of `onclick` or `click`).
 - In Vanilla JavaScript, if we want to stop the default behavior of the browser (like reloading the page), we pass the `false` value, but in React, we need to use `preventDefault()`.
 - Attach `Capture` if you need to handle during the capture phase (e.g., `onClickCapture`).

+## Summary: React Library vs Framework

+### 1. Introduction to React as a Library

+- **Key Point:** React is a library, not a framework, which means it serves a different purpose in building web applications.

+### 2. Framework vs. Library Analogy

+- **Topic:** Sushi Kit Analogy.
+- **Key Point:**

+  1. Framework:

+     - Like an all-in-one sushi kit that comes with all necessary ingredients but limits flexibility.
+     - Pros: Everything u need to build a complete application is included in the framework
+     - Cons: You're stuck with the framework's tools and conventions (not always bad)

+  2. Library:
+     - Like buying individual ingredients for making sushi, offering more freedom but requiring more effort and decision-making.
+     - Pros: You can choose multiple 3rd-party libraries to build a complete application
+     - Cons: You're stuck with

+### 3. Frameworks in JavaScript

+- **Topic:** Understanding JavaScript frameworks.
+- **Key Point:** Frameworks like Angular, Vue, or Svelte provide a complete structure with built-in tools for large-scale applications (batteries included).

+### 4. Libraries in JavaScript

+- **Topic:** Understanding JavaScript libraries.
+- **Key Point:** Libraries like React offer specific functionality (e.g., rendering components) but require additional libraries for full-scale applications.

+### 5. React as a View Library

+- **Topic:** What React does.
+- **Key Point:** React is a view library focused on rendering components onto a user interface (UI), which provides flexibility in choosing additional libraries for other features.

+### 6. Freedom and Complexity with React

+- **Topic:** Pros and Cons of React.
+- **Key Point:**
+  - **Pros:** React offers freedom to choose the best tools for the job.
+  - **Cons:** It requires developers to find, learn, and maintain various third-party libraries.

+### 7. React's Ecosystem

+- **Topic:** The React Ecosystem.
+- **Key Point:** Due to React's popularity, there's a large ecosystem of third-party libraries for various needs like routing, state management, styling, etc.

+### 8. Commonly Used React Libraries

+- **Topic:** Important Libraries in React Development.
+- **Key Libraries:**
+  - React Router
+  - React Query
+  - Redux
+  - Styled Components
+  - Tailwind CSS

+### 9. Opinionated React Frameworks

+- **Topic:** Frameworks Built on React.
+- **Key Point:** React frameworks like Next.js, Remix, and Gatsby build on React, offering predefined decisions for routing, state management, and styling.

+### 10. Advantages of React Frameworks

+- **Topic:** Benefits of Using React Frameworks.
+- **Key Point:** React frameworks simplify development by making key decisions for developers, enabling easier and faster project development with a better developer experience.

+### 11. Full-Stack React Frameworks

+- **Topic:** Full-Stack Capabilities of React Frameworks.
+- **Key Point:** Some frameworks, like Next.js, offer full-stack capabilities, allowing developers to build full applications with React as the core.

+### 12. Conclusion and Future Learning

+- **Topic:** Overview and Learning Path.
+- **Key Point:** This summary provides an overview of React as a library and the ecosystem around it.
+Further learning will involve building projects using Next.js.